APWHY/carlsb/README.md

 # carlsb

-need to fill this in with useful stuff later

 The project is broken into three parts: the blockchain, the carlsb networking code, and the contract wrapper that connects the two together